-In Google Cloud, the Data Loss Prevention (DLP) API lets you understand and manage sensitive data.
+In Google Cloud, the Data Loss Prevention (DLP) lets you understand and manage sensitive data.
 It provides fast, scalable classification and optional redaction for sensitive data elements like credit card numbers, names, Social Security numbers, passport numbers, US and selected international driver’s license numbers, and phone numbers.
-The DLP API supports text, structured data, and images – just submit data to the DLP API or specify data stored on your Google Cloud Storage, BigQuery, and Cloud Datastore instances.
-The findings from the DLP API can be used to automatically monitor or inform configuration of Identity and Access Management (Cloud IAM) settings, data residency, or other policies.
-The DLP API can also help you redact or mask certain parts of this data in order to reduce the sensitivity or help with data minimization as part of a least-privileged or need-to-know policy.
+Cloud DLP supports text, structured data, and images – just submit data to Cloud DLP or specify data stored on your Google Cloud Storage, BigQuery, and Cloud Datastore instances.
+The findings from Cloud DLP can be used to automatically monitor or inform configuration of Identity and Access Management (Cloud IAM) settings, data residency, or other policies.
+Cloud DLP can also help you redact or mask certain parts of this data in order to reduce the sensitivity or help with data minimization as part of a least-privileged or need-to-know policy.
 Techniques available are masking, format-preserving encryption, tokenization, and bucketing across structured or free text data.

 By design, most computer systems grant unchecked power to designated administrators.
 Malicious or compromised administrators will have sufficient permissions to perpetrate any of the scenarios discussed in this document, and furthermore have the greatest ability to obliterate logs and evidence of their actions.
 Reducing these risks requires separation of powers and authority over parts of your network, and enabling administrators to monitor each other.